open-guides/og-aws/README.md

 -	If you're looking for the managed convenience of RDS for other data stores such as MongoDB or Cassandra, you may wish to consider third-party services from providers such as [mLab](https://mlab.com/), [Compose](https://www.compose.com/), or [InstaClustr](https://www.instaclustr.com/).
 -	🔹Make sure to create a new [parameter group](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html) and option group for your database since the default parameter group does not allow dynamic configuration changes.
+-	RDS instances start with a default timezone of UTC.
+If necessary, this can be [changed to a different timezone](https://aws.amazon.com/premiumsupport/knowledge-center/rds-change-time-zone/).

 ### RDS Gotchas and Limitations